mapooon/SelfBlendedImages/README.md

 - See the [license](https://github.com/mapooon/SelfBlendedImages/blob/master/LICENSE) for more details and contact the author [Kaede Shiohara](mailto:shiohara@cvm.t.u-tokyo.ac.jp).

+# Changelog
+10.9.2022: Added a weight trained on c23 of FF++

+19.5.2022: Released training/inference code and a pretrained weight.

+19.4.2022: Pre-released this repository

 # Recomended Development Environment
 * GPU: NVIDIA A100
 * CUDA: 11.1